bricklen/pg-scripts/PostgreSQL_environment_and_best_practices.md

 Disclaimer
 ----------
-These are Bricklen's personal notes, and may or may not be relevant to your environment.G
+These are Bricklen's personal notes, and may or may not be relevant to your environment.
+They are subject to change at any time.

 Documentation
 --------------